 When taken in large doses it can also cause stomach discomfort and rashes.
 Modafinil in high doses has even been reported to cause anxiety which is why it is recommended not to take more than 200mg per day.

-Although Modafinil does have some risk of negative side effects they can be avoided by not taking too much.
+Although Modafinil does have some risk of negative side effects it can be avoided by not taking too much.
 The drug is also generally considered safe for consumption by healthy adults at recommended levels.

 This leads to the user being able to exercise more efficiently because they are more alert and aware.
 This extra energy then burns more calories throughout the course of the day which can lead to weight loss (modafinil being much much stronger than caffeine does most of the work).